christiam/sample_workflows/README.md

    cwl-runner blastp_docker.cwl blastp_docker_input.yml
    ```

-This will just produce normal BLAST output.
-That's good, but it would be more exciting to run a BLASTP search, then do something with the results.
+This command just runs a BLASTP search and produces BLAST output.
+In the parlance of CWL this module has the class "CommandLineTool".
+That's good, but it would be more interesting to run a pipleline where the BLASTP search is just one part of it.
 The command below runs BLASTP, the parses the tabular output with a python script:

    ```bash
    cwl-runner simple_two_step.cwl simple_two_step_input.yml
    ```

-You can even modify the python script (it's called parse_blast_report.py) to make it do something else.You can also add steps to this workflow.
+You can modify the python script (it's called parse_blast_report.py) to make it do something else.
+You can also add steps to this workflow.
+This module has the CWL class "Workflow" and runs a couple of modules with class CommandLineTool.

 Also, you are not limited to the CWL modules in this directory or the ones you write.
 There's a bunch of CWL modules [here][cwl_mods].
 One of the workflows in this directory (magicblast2bami.cwl) uses the samtools workflows from that directory to produce a sorted/indexed BAM file from the original SAM file that Magic-BLAST produces.
 These modules use a dockerized version of samtools, so you don't even need to compile and install samtools!

+### Why docker?
+We've dockerized BLAST for our pipelines for a couple of different reasons.
+One is that it makes the setup of BLAST on a cloud instance very simple.
+Another is that docker plays nicely with CWL.
+Finally, there's some docker features

+### Where can I run these?
+So far, these workflows have been run on a Ubuntu 18.0.4 with the following packages installed:
+* git
+* cwltool
+* vim
+* docker

+More specific details are coming!

+### Can you describe these workflows?
+Sure.  table coming real soon!